eth-educators/eth-docker/SETUP.md

 - `prysm-base.yml` - Prysm
 - `teku-base.yml` - Teku
 - `nimbus-base.yml` - Nimbus
+- `geth.yml` - local geth eth1 chain node
-- `oe.yml` - local openethereum eth1 chain node
+- `oe.yml` - local openethereum eth1 chain node - for test use only, DB corruption was observed on the ethereum chain
 - 'nm.yml' - local nethermind eth1 chain node
-- `geth.yml` - local geth eth1 chain node
 - `shared-eth1.yml` - makes the RPC port of the eth1 node available from the host, for using the eth1 node with other nodes or with Metamask. **Not encrypted**, do not expose to Internet.
 - `prysm-slasher.yml` - Prysm experimental Slasher which helps secure the chain and may result in additional earnings.
 The experimental slasher can lead to missed attestations do to the additional resource demand.
 - `lh-grafana.yml` - grafana dashboard for Lighthouse